 javax.servlet.ServletRequest, they can’t read query

 parameters directly from a URL.
 Portlets instead access a

-a mechanism for a portlet to read its own URL parameters or those declared as
+mechanism for a portlet to read only its own URL parameters or those declared as

 public render parameters.
 Liferay DXP does, however, provide utility methods that